XP-Tekurai99/Codecademy/Introduction to Blockchain and Crypto/How Blockchain Works/BlockchainandDecentralization.md

 Lightning (a P2P payment network for Bitcoin): Lightning is a P2P layer 2 for Bitcoin.
 Lightning allows users to scale Bitcoin transactions by keeping a channel open, recording all the different transactions until the channel is closed, and sending the entire record of transactions to the Bitcoin chain at once.
 There is one key difference between a blockchain like Bitcoin and a P2P network like Lightning or Gun.
 P2P networks are ephemeral and don’t have a global state record, whereas blockchains do.

-## Why is decentralization useful?
+## Why is Decentralization Useful?
 There are three key benefits of decentralization:

 Security: The “crypto” in cryptocurrency comes from cryptography.
 This is the mechanism that secures individual transactions on the blockchain as well as provides the backbone of the consensus mechanism known as Proof of Work.
 By leveraging public key cryptography, we can create highly secure identity and user management, despite the information and transactions being public.